-Commissioner Estrich is an 18-year veteran of City Hall.
-She has been the city budget director since 2007.
-In 2006 she served as the interim commissioner of administration and finance.
+Commissioner Estrich is an 22-year veteran of City Hall.
+She was appointed city budget director in 2006.
+In 2013 she was appointed as commissioner of administration and finance.
 While in City Hall she has held the positions of audit inspector, budget analyst, principal management analyst, and director of budget, administration & finance.
-Commissioner Estrich holds a Bachelor of Science, from the State University of New York at Buffalo and is currently pursuing a Masters in Public Administration.
-She serves on various ministries within her church.
+Commissioner Estrich holds a Bachelor of Science, and a Masters in Public Administration from the State University of New York at Buffalo.
+She serves on various ministries within her church and numerous community organizations.

 Otis T. Barker, Sr. – Deputy Commissioner, Community Services

 Otis Barker has over 24 years of results-oriented experience in staff management, project management, budgeting and planning, and product/market research.
 Mr. Barker served as the District Office Chief of Staff to the former Deputy Speaker of the New York State Assembly, Arthur O. Eve from 1996-2002.
 Following his time in the State Assembly, he served as Director of Community Relations for State Senator Byron W. Brown, where he oversaw constituent services.
 In 2006 Otis Barker was appointed by Mayor Brown to the position of Director of the Division for Youth.